hundredplusfive/aaai-workshop3/3-workshop-starter/README.md

 ## 📝 Overview

 This project simulates a **Travel Planning Committee** made up of AI agents, each with a distinct personality and area of expertise.
-The system helps users plan a trip based on **budget**, **preferences**, and **travel timing** through a natural multi-turn conversation.
+The system helps users plan a trip based on **weather conditions**, **cost breakdowns**, and **travel activities** through a natural multi-turn conversation.

 ---